Excelfore Recognized With Frost & Sullivan's 2024 Global Enabling Technology Leadership Award For Its Revolutionary OTA Solutions For The Automotive I...

 About Excelfore

 Excelfore provides the power to connect the Software Defined Vehicle with secure standards-based in-vehicle and cloud-to-vehicle connectivity solutions and comprehensive cloud-based device management applications.
 Solutions include eSync OTA, eDatX data aggregation, and in-vehicle Ethernet TSN and IP-networking protocol stacks, which are deployed globally in millions of vehicles.
-Customers include the top tier global OEMs and suppliers in the automotive industry.
-Excelfore is headquartered in the Silicon Valley, and has offices in Bangalore, Frankfurt, Shanghai, Stockholm and Tokyo.
+Customers include the top-tier global OEMs and suppliers in the automotive industry.
+Excelfore is headquartered in the Silicon Valley, and has offices in Bangalore, Frankfurt, Shanghai, Stockholm, and Tokyo.
+Find Excelfore.

 Legal Disclaimer: